thibaultcha/lua-resty-mlcache/README.md

 2. query the L2 cache (`lua_shared_dict` shared memory zone).
 This cache is shared by all workers, and is less efficient than the L1 cache.
 It also involves serialization for Lua tables.
-    1. if the L2 cache has the value, it sets the value in the L1 cache, and returns it.
+    1. if the L2 cache has the value, retrieve it.
+        1. if `l1_serializer` is set, run it, and set the resulting value in the L1 cache.
+        2. if not, directly set the value as-is in the L1 cache.
     2. if the L2 cache does not have the value (L2 miss), it continues.
 3. creates a [lua-resty-lock], and ensures that a single worker will run the callback (other workers trying to access the same value will wait).
 4. a single worker runs the L3 callback.
-5. the callback returns (ex: it performed a database query), and the worker sets the value in the L2 and L1 caches, and returns it.
+5. the callback returns (ex: it performed a database query), and the worker sets the value in the L2 cache.
+It then sets it in its L1 cache as well (as-is by default, or as returned by `l1_serializer` if specified).
 6. other workers that were trying to access the same value but were waiting fetch the value from the L2 cache (they do not run the L3 callback) and return it.